gwendal-jouneaux/SEALS/README.md

 To analyze the results we provide a Jupyter Notebook in the analysis folder.
 This notebook performs the analysis of the benchmark results for all the VMs with three TRY each.
+> For the notebook to work correctly it is mandatory to perform all the benchmark before !